Photo by Shutterstock

 Even once cruise lines figure out a way that cruise ships can safely sail, the cruise industry will still have one massive hurdle to scale—one that is far beyond its control.

-EYOS has another client who is currently sailing to Alaska on a charter vessel.
+EYOS has another client who sailed to Alaska last month on a charter vessel.
 The company has been able to continue to operate because its ships are smaller, which makes it easier to implement social distancing onboard.
 And all of its clients are getting COVID-19 tests taken before they travel.

 Whether the ship is big or small, the international restrictions are overwhelmingly complicated to navigate for a product that relies on the ability to easily sail a potpourri of international travelers from one country to another, from one port to the next.
 Not only do policies vary from one country to the next regarding which citizens can or cannot travel there, but they also vary from one port to the next regarding whether cruise ships are or will be allowed to dock anytime soon.
 In addition, the policies are subject to changes as the coronavirus pandemic continues on its rollercoaster path of case surges and retreats.

-“With many differing restrictions across countries, people’s ability to move freely and safely across borders remains seemingly some way in the distance,” stated Simon Palethorpe, president of luxury cruise line Cunard, which earlier this month announced that it will be extending its pause in operations until November.
+“With many differing restrictions across countries, people’s ability to move freely and safely across borders remains seemingly some way in the distance,” stated Simon Palethorpe, president of luxury cruise line Cunard, which in June announced that it will be extending its pause in operations until November.

 Ultimately, cruise lines can do everything in their power to try to ensure that the onboard experience will not be conducive to virus transmission and that passengers have an incentive to embark.
 But if they can’t go anywhere, they are—quite literally—stuck.

-“If you look at, for instance, the Caribbean, a prepandemic itinerary might be visiting two, three, or four islands,” said Golden.
+“If you look at, for instance, the Caribbean, a prepandemic itinerary might be visiting two, three, or four islands,” said Fran Golden, a reporter who has been covering the cruise industry for 25 years.
 “Now, the cruise lines and ships have to negotiate with each of those islands and have to deal with the health departments on each one of those islands.
 They have to get permission from multiple governments.
 There are lots of balls in the air as the cruise lines try to bring back cruising.”

 After a near shutdown of cruising since mid-March, there are a small handful of sailings that have either started back up or are slated to begin soon that offer a glimpse at what cruising might look like once it’s able to resume on a larger scale.
 These are mostly domestic cruises, that take place within one country, avoiding the cross-border issues that continue to hamper most itineraries.